Mumtaz Qadri: Reaction

 Protests began immediately by Sunni Islamist organisations all over the country against the execution.
 Activists protested in major cities of Pakistan, including Islamabad, Karachi, Lahore and Peshawar.
 Lawyers in Islamabad called a one-day strike against the decision.
 Sunni Tehreek announced protests all over the country.
 Rawalpindi-Islamabad Metrobus was also suspended due to the protests in the city.
 Markets and business centers were closed and traffic disruption was reported in different locations of Lahore, Karachi and Islamabad.
 The adulation that Qadri received following his execution was compared to that given to Ilm-ud-din, who murdered a book publisher in 1929.

 However, the execution decision was supported by many Islamic scholars, including Mohammad Khan Sherani, chairman of the Council of Islamic Ideology, who said, "Mumtaz Qadri’s act, though driven by religious sentiments, was illegal because he had taken the law into his own hands and he faced punishment because no one is above the law."
 Qadri's supporters also claimed that he was hanged on 29 February, a date which only comes every four years, in order to deny his anniversary.

 On 27 March 2016, 25,000 people gathered at Liaquat National Bagh in Rawalpindi.
 10,000 of them marched from Rawalpindi into the Red Zone in Islamabad to commemorate the Chehlum of death of Qadri, which is the end of the 40-day mourning period.
 The protesters torched a station of the Rawalpindi-Islamabad Metrobus and several cars parked there.
 Several major arteries leading into the city were closed, and cellular service was suspended as well.
 They staged a sit-in outside the Parliament of Pakistan and refused to leave unless Sharia was imposed throughout Pakistan.
 The Pakistan Armed Forces was called in to disperse the protesters.
 On the same day, protesters carrying pictures of Qadri attacked the Karachi Press Club, and burned a car belonging to Jaag TV, in retaliation for the press's "lack of coverage of their event".
 This happened on the same day that a bomb attack in Gulshan-e-Iqbal Park in Lahore killed 69 people.

 Qadri's execution has become a rallying point for Pakistan’s Barelvis and some Sufis.
-Hundreds of people per day visit his grave, which is being transformed into a pilgrimage site.
+As of April 2016 his grave was receiving hundreds of visitors per day and being transformed into a pilgrimage site.

 Monuments

-In 2014, a Barelvi mosque was built in Islamabad named after Mumtaz Qadri and as of 2014, the mosque was so popular that it started raising funds to double its capacity.
+In 2014, a Barelvi mosque shrine was built in Islamabad named after Mumtaz Qadri and as of 2014, the mosque was so popular that it started raising funds to double its capacity.